-- (g) Any call or notice of a standing committee or permanent subcommittee meeting between legislative sessions shall be sent by electronic mail to each member of the standing committee or permanent subcommittee at least five days prior to such meeting.
-If a member of the body so requests in writing to the chair of the standing committee or permanent subcommittee, the member shall be notified by mail of the meetings. - (h) During standing committee and permanent subcommittee meetings, the chair may exercise the right to vote, or may reserve this right until there is a tie, in which event the chair may vote, but in no instance may the chair vote twice on the same question.
+(g) Any call or notice of a standing committee meeting between legislative sessions shall be sent by electronic mail to each member of the standing committee at least five days prior to such meeting.
+If a member of the body so requests in writing to the chair of the standing committee, the member shall also be notified of the meetings by mail at a designated address.

+(h) During standing committee meetings, the chair may exercise the right to vote, or may reserve this right until there is a tie, in which event the chair may vote, but in no instance may the chair vote twice on the same question.